xavierbrt/xavierbrt.github.io/_posts/2020-01-27-flu-prediction.markdown

 ![png]({{site.baseurl}}/assets/img/output_31_0.png)

 By removing the annual trend **the first peak is now reduced** and become as important as the others.
+We will set back this frequency for the rest of the tutorial.

 ## Predict the tendency of the flu over a year